betafish-inc/adblock-releases/README.md

 ## Code Style

 We use a standard code style enforced by [eslint](https://eslint.org) for JavaScript and [Prettier](https://prettier.io) for HTML, CSS and JSON.
+We use [HTMLhint](https://github.com/htmlhint/HTMLHint) for HTML accessibility and standards checking.
 To use these tools, install [Node.js](https://nodejs.org) and run the following command in the project directory:

 ```bash
 npm install